MontBlanc2012/Markdown/SOME MATHS.md

 Then we can write:

+(and this is a simple piece of text to see if git will detect the change!)

 $$\mathbf{r}(t) = \mathcal{Q}(t)\,\mathbf{k}\,\mathcal{Q}^\dagger(t)$$

 (This obviously give us an extra degree of freedom but, for the moment, let’s roll with it. - we will resolve this with the bilinear condition as set out below)